Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Summary

-In this article, we have suggested an empirical approach to estimate the fractional energy loss of heavy mesons in the hot and dense partonic medium created in the heavy ion collisions at the RHIC and the LHC energies.
-For this purpose we have parameterised the invariant yield of $D^0$ ($B^+$) mesons measured in proton-proton collisions through Hagedorn function.
-The parameters of Hagedorn function and the measured nuclear modification factor of $D^0$ ($B^+$) mesons are then utilised to estimate the fractional energy loss of heavy mesons.
-We found the fractional energy loss parameter $\Delta m_T$ scales with the power of transverse mass of $D^0$ ($B^+$) mesons both at RHIC and LHC energies.
+In this article, we have proposed an analytical and empirical approach to estimate the energy loss of heavy quarks in the hot and dense partonic medium created in the heavy ion collisions at the RHIC and the LHC energies.
+For this purpose, we have parameterised the invariant yields of heavy mesons($D^0$ and $B^+$) measured in proton-proton collisions using Hagedorn function.
+The parameters of Hagedorn function and the measured nuclear modification factor of heavy mesons are then utilised to estimate the energy loss of heavy quarks through the parameter $\Delta m_T$.
+The parameter $\Delta m_T$ is found to scale with the transverse mass ($m_T$) of heavy mesons through a power law both at the RHIC and LHC energies.
+It is also found that the scaling of $\Delta m_T$ vs. $m_T$ is clearly discernible for the two different center of mass energies of the LHC experiment.
+The exponent of scaling ($\alpha$) is found to be smaller at higher center of mass energies which signify the coherent regime of quark energy loss.
 We have also calculated the transverse energy loss of charm quarks for central and mid-central Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV and 5.02 TeV.
-We followed three popular formalisms of radiative energy loss and a most trusted collisional energy loss formalism.
+We have followed three well known formalisms of radiative energy loss with the most trusted collisional energy loss formalism.
 The evolution of the QGP medium is governed by (2+1) dimensional ideal hydrodynamics.
-To our surprise, the total transverse energy loss of charm quarks is also found to scale with the power of transverse mass in a similar fashion.
+The total transverse energy loss of charm quarks is also found to scale with the power of transverse mass in a similar fashion.
 The best fit values of powers are of similar magnitude for the two scenarios when we overlook the uncertainties (which chiefly arise due to large uncertainties in the experimental data itself).
-Thus the fractional energy loss $\Delta m_T$ could be an alternative measure of heavy quark energy loss in QGP medium.
-More precise experimental data of heavy mesons in near future would be helpful for the understanding of scaling behaviour of $\Delta m_T$ over wide region of $p_T$.
+Thus we have advocated that the energy loss $\Delta m_T$ could be an alternative measure of heavy quark energy loss in QGP medium.
+More precise experimental data of heavy mesons in near future would be helpful for the understanding of scaling behaviour of $\Delta m_T$ over wide region of $m_T$ ($p_T$).